mdrishti/mdrishti.github.io/_pages/media-reviews.md

     </a>
       <div class="content-text">
   <h3>Purple hibiscus: Perspective of a teenage girl on civil unrest and domestic violence</h3>
   <p>I found this book in a Boîtes de Livres in Switzerland.
 ‘Purple Hibiscus'’, the name felt like it is a fictional love-story and I almost did not pick it.
-But, then I read the synopsis...</p>
+But, then I read the synopsis...“When Nigeria is shaken by a military coup, Kamibli’s father sends her to live with her aunt”.</p>
       </div>
   </div>